 *We are considered in- network for Healthsmart which is the Princeton Theological Seminary student plan.
 We will also work with Princeton University Student Aetna Plan out- of- network benefits.
 Co-pays and co-insurance for these plans will be collected at the time of service.

 What are the fees?

-Our individual session fee is $165 (50-60 minutes) and our group fee is $95 (90 minutes).
-Our initial intake and individual extended session (90 minutes) is $255.
+Our Individual or Couples/Partners counseling session fee is $165 (50-60 minutes) and our group fee ranges from $75.00 to $125.00 (60 to 120 minutes).
+Our initial Intake and Individual Extended session (90 minutes) is $255.
 Keep in mind, we do not require a 90-minute session for an intake and it is fine to opt for a regular one hour session as your first appointment.